 I learned a lot during this time, working with Photoshop, Quark Express, and InDesign.
 The world of offset printing was a revelation.
 Since then, I’ve designed not just layouts but brochures, posters, online ads, annual reports, business cards, booth display graphics, and a few logos.
 (Some samples of my work can be found in my portfolio.)

-In 2004, I expanded my focus to include more of the web.
+In 2003, after years of tinkering, I started doing web design and development for clients.
 Leveraging Drupal, the open source content management system, I was able to take on larger projects.
 By 2007 I was heading up a small company doing websites for major universities like Stanford and name-brand magazines such as Popular Science.

 Ever since I was in grade school, I’ve loved science fiction and fantasy.
 I started writing short stories in my teens.
 In my 20s I also wrote a few screenplays.
 These days I write mostly science fiction.
 Sometimes I blog on my personal site.

 Who has time for hobbies?
 I do enjoy keeping up on the latest science discoveries and following new technologies.
-When I have the time, I like to cook.
+I like to cook.
 Bicycling is fun.
 About ten years ago I got a recumbent bicycle, which is much easier on my back.
 I love auto racing.
-I actually raced a BMW for a couple of years, but that tends to be an expensive activity that doesn’t fit well within a book publisher’s income.
-Mostly I read.
+I actually raced a BMW for a couple of years, but that’s an expensive hobby that doesn’t fit well within a book publisher’s income.

 I have an MFA from Columbia University School of the Arts and a BA in English from The University of Chicago.